 - plan a range of collaborative quality improvement projects; monitor and assess your own development and identify future actions.

 You will be expected to plan and begin to deliver a collaborative quality improvement project between the residential and Day 3.
-You will be helped with this process by a designated project mentor and by your engagement with like minded peers via an action learning set.

 The collaborative quality improvement project will enable you to: